The Simpsons Ride: Reception

 The Simpsons Ride was very well received by fans after it opened.
 Seth Kubersky of Orlando Weekly described the ride as "a more than worthy successor" to Back to the Future: The Ride.
 Brady MacDonald of the Los Angeles Times described the ride as "visually stunning" and said it "truly delivers — with loads of in-jokes and satire for serious fanatics and tons of thrills and fun for casual fans."
 Elise Thompson of the LAist said "the ride is a total blast, with plenty of laughs as well as thrills."

 Jay Cridlin of the St. Petersburg Times wrote that "the ride is packed with more original, funny material than you'd expect to see in a sitcom, much less a theme park."
 However, he admitted that the ride was "a little discombobulating".

 The Universal Studios Florida version of the ride hosted its one millionth rider on July 14, 2008, reaching the milestone faster than any other attraction in the resort.
 The ride was named the best new attraction of 2008 by the website Themeparkinsider.com.

 Incident

-On June 13, 2008, guests in one ride vehicle were sprayed with a nontoxic substance described as a "derivative of vegetable oil".
+On June 13, 2008, guests in one ride vehicle at the Orlando version of the attraction were sprayed with a nontoxic substance described as a "derivative of vegetable oil".
 No injuries were reported, and the guests were given a change of clothes and allowed to shower at the property.
 The park identified the source of the oil but could not determine the cause of the incident, and the unaffected ride vehicles remained open.